 History of The ETV Endowment

-- Ten years after President Lyndon Johnson signs the Public Broadcasting Act of 1967, the ETV Endowment is officially chartered.
-It becomes an integral part of a unique, sustained broadcasting partnership between the public and non-profit sectors.
-Nella Gray Barkley, James P. Covington, Hugh M. Chapman, Richard E. Tukey, and Robert E. McNair serve as trustees.
-Gilman Hooper of the Milliken Corporation volunteers to act as the organization’s lawyer pro bono.
+- November 2, the ETV Endowment is awarded is tax exempt status as a 501(c)(3), ten years after President Lyndon Johnson signs the Public Broadcasting Act of 1967.
+The Endowment begins what will become an integral part of a unique, sustained broadcasting partnership between the public and non-profit sectors.
+Nella Gray Barkley, James P. Covington, Hugh M. Chapman, Richard E. Tukey and Robert E. McNair serve as the Endowment’s first Trustees.
+Annual ETV Endowment memberships are available in two categories: Associate at $10 and Patron at $25.

 Elaine Freeman and Henry J. Cauthen with the first membership check.

 - As the ETV Endowment grows, the need for a second organization to handle the influx of grants becomes clear.
 The South Carolina Educational Communications, Inc. ("SCEC") is founded in May as a 501(c)(3) nonprofit and is the production affiliate of the ETV Endowment.
 SCEC is responsible for administering production grants as directed by the grantors, to eventually include the National Endowments for the Humanities and the Arts, the National Science Foundation, The Carnegie Corporation, The Lilly Endowment, John D. & Catherine T. MacArthur Foundation, the Arthur Vining Davis Foundations and The John Templeton Foundation.
 Nella Gray Barkley, Hugh M. Chapman and Robert E. McNair become the first board members with Michael G. Kazeef as Chairman.

 - The ETV Endowment solicited and received 33 grants totaling $4,220,555 for the production of Roanoak, a three-part historical mini-series for PBS' American Playhouse.